formlio/forml/docs/testing.rst

         mytest5 = testing.Case(arg1='bar').train('foo').returns('baz')

 STATEAPPLY_RAISES
-    asserts an exception to be raised from the *apply* mode when executed after previous successful *train* mode.
+    asserts an exception to be raised from the *apply-mode* when executed after the previous successful *train-mode*.

     Synopsis: